tamnguyenbbt/Okapi/README.md

 Use Nuget package at https://www.nuget.org/packages/Okapi.Support.File/1.0.0 for the same purpose.

-**Note**: from Okapi 1.2.4, Okapi configuration allows passing log file path and report directory via app.config or ItestEnvironment.
+**Note**: from Okapi 1.2.4, Okapi configuration allows passing log file path and report directory via app.config or ITestEnvironment.
 Users don't need to perform Ninject dependencies with constructors, please use https://www.nuget.org/packages/Okapi.Support.File/1.0.1 for simpler.
 Also, users don't need to use Ninject at all.

 ````
 internal class Logger : IOkapiLogger